Product Liability Insurance 101

-Product Liability Insurance provides solid protection for your business relating to the manufacturing or sale to the public of products, foods, medicines or other items.
-It is typically found under the Products-Completed Operations Insurance extension, as part of Commercial General Liability (CGL) Policy, this coverage provides protection against liabilities for losses due to injuries caused by malfunctions or defects in your products – including design defects or a failure to warn consumers about the dangers of using a product.
+Product Liability Insurance provides solid protection for your business relating to manufacturing or selling products, foods, medicines or other items to the public.
+It is typically found under the Products-Completed Operations Insurance extension as part of the Commercial General Liability (CGL) Policy.

 - Restaurants